[You can also view the single-page version of this document.]

 When the alpha or beta is publicly announced, distribution packagers should be firmly warned off packaging it.
 See this mail from Hyrum K. Wright for a good model.

 Our compatibility rules (as detailed below) only start to apply once a final x.y.0 version has been blessed and released.
 Any API's, wire protocols, and on-disk formats that appeared on trunk or in an alpha/beta/rc pre-release are not subject to any compatibility promises; we may change them arbitrarily until the final release, if we find a good reason to do so.
-(Often, a last-minute design wart is discovered shortly before the compatibility barrier is crossed, and we hurry to fix it before it's set in stone.)
+We might even remove entirely an interface or serialization format that we are not comfortable with.

 This is particularly a problem for persistent data (working copies and repositories), since we might not provide an upgrade path—code paths or designated scripts for the legacy format—with the final release.
 (Of course, we might provide such scripts for the benefit of developers and users who test our pre-releases; but we do not obligate ourselves to do so.)
 Consequently, pre-releases should never be trusted with any data meant for long-term safe-keeping.